entando/entando-docs/vuepress/docs/next/tutorials/consume/multitenancy-tutorial.md

   }
         ]
 ```

+**Note** A tenant can have multiple fully qualified domain names (FQDNs), as long as they are defined in the `fqdns` field of the [ConfigMap](#create-and-apply-the-configmap) shown below.
+This field determines which tenant's ConfigMap to use when an http request is made.

 2. (Optional) Use kubectl to create a Secret for the ConfigMap.
 Though this step is optional, it is recommended for best practices.
 ```